User

 Ho CS, Chee CY, Ho RC (2020).
 Mental health strategies to combat the psychological impact of COVID-19 beyond paranoia and panic.
 Annals of the Academy of Medicine.
 49(1):1–3.

 Livana PH, Susanti Y, Putra DEA (2018).
-Hubungan karakteristik keluarga dengan tingkat ansietas saat menghadapi kekambuhan pasien gangguan jiwa.
+Hubungan karakteristik keluarga dengan tingkat ansietas saat menghadapi kekambuhan pasien gangguan jiwa (The relationship between family characteristics and the level of anxiety when dealing with relapse of mental patients).
 Indonesian Journal for Health Sciences.
 2(1):46.

 Muyasaroh H, Baharudin YH, Fadjrin NN, Pradana TA, Ridwan M (2020).
 Kajian jenis kecemasan masyarakat cilacap dalam menghadapi pandemi COVID-19 (Study of the types of anxiety of the Cilacap community in dealing with the COVID-19 pandemic).
 Lembaga Penelitian dan Pengabdian Masyarakat (LP2M) Universitas Nahdlatul Ulama Al Ghazali (Unugha) Cilacap.

 Nurrasyidah R, Sari LP (2022).
-Bidan di garda terdepan: riwayat terpapar covid-19 hubungannya dengan kecemasan (Midwives at the forefront: history of exposure to COVID-19 related to anxiety).
-Jurnal Kebidanan Kestra (JKK), 4(2)
+Bidan di garda terdepan: riwayat terpapar COVID-19 hubungannya dengan kecemasan (Midwives at the forefront: history of exposure to COVID-19 related to anxiety).
+Jurnal Kebidanan Kestra.
+4(2)

 Sabir A, Phil M (2016).
 Gambaran umum persepsi masyarakat terhadap bencana di Indonesia (An overview of public perceptions of disasters in Indonesia).
 Jurnal Ilmu Ekonomi Dan Sosial.
 5(3):304–326.